nadavkli/react-to-pdf-ts/README.md

 - **TypeScript Support**: Full TypeScript support ensures type safety and developer-friendly usage.
 - **Customizable Options**: Offers a range of customization options for Puppeteer, giving you control over the PDF generation process.

-## Prerequisites

-- Puppeteer: Ensure that Puppeteer is installed and properly configured in your environment, as it is crucial for the functioning of this package.

 ## Installation

 Install the package using npm: